Hainton: Hainton Hall

 Hainton Hall has been the seat of the Heneage family since the reign of Henry III.
 It is set in a park of 145 acre, landscaped by Capability Brown about 1763.
 The present hall was built in 1638 with later additions, and a rebuilding and raising of the west wing, and the facing of the whole house in stucco, by Peter Atkinson in 1809.
 A porch was added by William Burn in 1875.
 Behind the south front are Georgian interiors.
 The main interior hall, of two-story height with staircase to an upper landing, has plasterwork in Rococo style.
 The Morning Room has ceiling patterns perhaps by James Gibbs.

 In 1838 Thomas Moule noted ancestral family portraits at the Hall, particularly one of Sir Thomas Heneage, Vice-Chamberlain of the Household and Chancellor of the Duchy of Lancaster to Queen Elizabeth.

 In the estate grounds is the Roman Catholic chapel of St Francis De Sales, now Grade II listed, designed by Willson.
 Erected in 1836 by G. H. Heneage, it was dedicated to Heneage's late wife.

 The estate holds a listed 1807 stuccoed stable block, perhaps the work of Atkinson, and several 1836 estate cottages, the work of William Danby.

 The Heneage family were raised to the Baronetcy in 1896.
 In 1967, on the death of Thomas Robert Heneage, the title became extinct.

 Amenities

-Hainton public house is the Heneage Arms.
+Hainton's public house is the Heneage Arms.